Keen to be better equipped to serve God in your church, workplace, home?

 You can study the GradDipDiv in one of two ways:

 - Full-time over ten months at QTC.
 Attendance at QTC is no more than 3.5 days per week.
-There are no night time or weekend classes, to facilitate a balanced lifestyle between college, family and church ministry.

 - Part-time over up to four years.
 You can complete the GradDipDiv by attending classes for as little as one part-day per week, depending on your subject choices and how quickly you wish to finish the course.
 All of the required and highly recommended units for the GradDipDiv (see below) are offered with classes on a single day only.
 Most of our practical electives are offered on a single day or as intensives for your convenience.
+All of the required units for the GradDipDiv are offered in the evening on a regular cycle as well as in the daytime, and it is also possible to complete a GradDipDiv with QTC online for those living outside of Brisbane or whose work commitments make study in-person impossible.
+It’s also an option to do a GradDipDiv by a combination of daytime, evening, and online units through QTC.

 What do I study?